Return to Home Return to Overview Strategy Guide

 Sub 10% Phase

-Once the last champion has been defeated, Greer becomes vulnerable for 30 seconds.
-After this time passes, the champions re-spawn and he becomes Invulnerable once more until they are dead.
+Once the last Champion Proto-Greerling has been defeated, Greer becomes vulnerable for 30 seconds.
+After this time passes, he will re-spawn all Protolings and become Invulnerable once more until they are dead.
 This usually leads to a wipe due to the tight enrage timer.

 List of Mechanics